zudov/haskell-comark/CONTRIBLOG.md

+# [2016-08-27]
+  - Worked on docs.
+Covered all exposed API except some of the sort-of internal functions in `Commonmark.Parser.*`.

 # [2016-08-13]
   - Updated the spec, a new test case found me a bug in the space collapsing inside code spans.